 With that being said, Romans 4 is a chapter entirely devoted to Paul’s case of justification by faith.
 At the front-and-center of the argument is the example of Abraham.
 Three verses into the chapter Paul quoted Genesis 15:6, “Abraham believed God and it was accounted to him for righteousness.”
 He would quote that very verse again later in the chapter (Rom.
 4:22).
 Although Abraham is the primary OT reference of the chapter, he is not the only one.
 After stating that it is not to the one who works but to the one who believes that their faith is accounted for righteousness (vs.5), Paul referenced how David “describes the blessedness of the man to whom God imputes righteousness apart from works” (vs.6) in the opening two verses of Psalm thirty-two (vs.7-8).
 Here’s an important fact that must not go overlooked – the means of justification in the Old Testament was the same as the New: by grace through faith.

 Likewise, verse nine says, “faith was accounted to Abraham for righteousness” (vs.9) and then, in verses twenty-three and twenty-four, Paul showed how that imputation of righteousness was not for Abraham’s sake alone but was an example of the imputation of righteousness that comes to all “who believe in Him who raised up Jesus our Lord from the dead” (vs.24).
 The two issues are related, both Abraham’s righteousness and ours share the same instrumentation of faith.
-But as far as Abraham is concerned, the case is clear in Romans 4 – Abraham was justified before he was circumcised, without having received the Law from Mount Sinai, but by simply believing the word of God.
+But as far as Abraham is concerned, the case is clear in Romans 4 – Abraham was justified before he was circumcised, without having received the Law from Mount Sinai, simply through believing the word of God.

 Now, what about James?
 Before addressing the verse cited above and the context surrounding it, there are aspects of James’ soteriology that are often easily overlooked.
 For example, the opening chapter of James’ epistle teaches salvation by sovereign grace: “Of His own will He brought us forth by the word of truth, that we might be a kind of firstfruits of His creatures” (Jas.
 1:18).
 Regeneration did not come as a result of work-doing or some initiative of the human will; rather, it was “of His [God’s] own will” (vs.18a; see also Jn.
 1:12-13).
 But there’s another important variable that is often overlooked: James heard and affirmed the words of Peter spoken at the Jerusalem Council.
 After a period of dispute, Peter rose up and made the case of how God saved Gentiles through his ministry apart from circumcision and keeping the Mosaic Law in the same way that He saved them: “[God] made not distinction between us and them, purifying their hearts by faith” (Acts.
 15:19).
 He went on to say, “But we believe that through the grace of the Lord Jesus Christ we shall be saved in the same manner as they” (vs.11).
 James was present for that statement, voiced no dissent, but rather – he built upon and reinforced Peter’s argument (vs.14-15).
 And, lest we forget, James, along with Peter and John, extended the right hand of fellowship to Paul (Gal.
 2:9), an act that was inextricably connected to the fact that Paul preached the same Gospel that Peter did (vs.7-8).
 That’s who James was – a leader in the early church who believed in and affirmed salvation by grace through faith.